 From the point of marketer’s, social media platforms are the ones that allow brands to get personal with their followers (and hopefully customers) and build meaningful connections that may lay the foundation for long-term brand loyalty.
 Of course, a solid social media strategy that’s both engaging and attractive will boost sales and brand awareness while also allowing marketers to gain insight into their audience’s preferences and habits.

-Still, social media is time-consuming and mentally draining, with so many changes and trends that you can’t afford to miss if you’re looking to get a reaction from your audience.
+Social media can become time-consuming and mentally draining, with so many changes and trends that you can’t afford to miss if you’re looking to get a reaction from your audience.
 We have amazing examples of social media done right from big-name brands like Wendy’s or Chipotle, but they have the luxury of dedicating an entire team of marketers to catering to their channels.

 Does this mean small and medium-sized businesses don’t stand a chance in creating a solid social media presence?

 For instance, you can start several channels at once (Instagram, TikTok, Pinterest, Facebook, and YouTube) and try to keep up with a hectic schedule of posting at least once a day.
 We can tell you from the start that this will be an exhausting experience that will have you digging for new ideas in a couple of months (if not sooner).

 Similar to creating a reliable and profitable content marketing strategy, brands need a social media content calendar that keeps things organized and easy to monitor.
 Additionally, it’s crucial that you follow the audience – meaning, you should only have active channels on the platforms that are frequently visited by your target audience (top 3, for beginner brands).